espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat-mini.rst

 Audio Codec Chip
 	The audio codec chip, `ES8311 <http://www.everest-semi.com/pdf/ES8311%20PB.pdf>`_, is a low power mono audio codec.
 It consists of 1-channel ADC, 1-channel DAC, low noise pre-amplifier, headphone driver, digital sound effects, analog mixing and gain functions.
 It is interfaced with **ESP32-WROVER-B Module** over I2S and I2C buses to provide audio processing in hardware independently from the audio application.
 Audio Output
 	Output socket to connect headphones with a 3.5 mm stereo jack.
-Speaker Output
+(Please note that the board outputs a mono signal) Speaker Output
 	Output socket to connect 4 ohm speaker.
 The pins have a standard 2.54 mm / 0.1" pitch.